metacpan/metacpan-cpan-extracted/distros/S/Schedule-LongSteps/README.md

 Shortcut to $self->storage->find\_process( $pid );

+## load\_process

+Returns a loaded process for a given pid, or undef if there is no process associated with the PID.

+An optional hash ref context can also be passed in and will be used to load the process, a blank context is used if not provided.

+    if( my $loaded_process = $self->load_process( $pid , $context ) ){
+       ...
+    }

+## revive

+Revive a longstep process to a given step within a Longstep process.

+A context is required when the reviving process contains required attributes and when setting a step to reviving step.
+If no step is given then the process will revive on the failed process step, when setting a step that doesn't require a context, use an empty hashref '{}'.

+If you need to modify the state before reviving the longstep process, it is recommended to have a revive step ("revive\_do\_broken\_step") which modifies the state as needed and returns a next\_step to continue the process.

+This method will confess on any issues.

+    eval {
+        $self->revive( $pid, $context, $method_to_revive_to );
+    };

 # SEE ALSO

 [BPM::Engine](https://metacpan.org/pod/BPM::Engine) A business Process engine based on XPDL, in Alpha version since 2012 (at this time of writing)